ErpNetDocs/winclient/introduction/barcode-commands/panel-modes/sequence-start.md

 This mode is introduced in Version 2019.1.
 It is used for **entering a starting serial number** when creating a sequence of an exact count of serial numbers starting from a particular serial number.

-After the selection of the starting number, the system automatically switches to **[SEQUENCE END of Serial numbers (from ... count)](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/sequence-end.html)** mode in which we should enter the count of numbers that we would like to create.
+After the selection of the starting number, the system automatically switches to **[SEQUENCE END of serial numbers (from ... count)](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/sequence-end.html)** mode in which we should enter the count of numbers that we would like to create.

 ***Example:*** We want to create 5 serial numbers starting from serial number ‘XB0008’.